Frank Gray (politician): Politics

 He was made a Liberal whip.
 He was re-elected in 1923;

 He was accused of corrupt practices in the 1923 general election.
 Following a petition raised by his Unionist opponent, he was unseated by the courts on 14 May 1924 because his agent had falsified the account for his expenses.
 He was acquitted of corrupt practices but prevented from standing for parliament for seven years.
 In 1930 Oxford Liberal Association approached him to stand as their candidate at the next General Election but he declined.

 In 1926, he crossed Africa from the Atlantic to the Red Sea in a car.

-He died while returning from South Africa to Southampton, having traveled there for his health.
+He died while returning from South Africa to Southampton, having travelled there for his health.